caraya/gulp-starter-2021/src/md-content/theme-json-lesson-plan.md

 The location of the [json schema](https://json-schema.org/) for the theme.json file.

-Adding this string will allow you to validate the theme.json against the schema.
+Adding this string will allow you to validate the theme.json against the schema in your text editor.

 The only valid value is the string: `https://schemas.wp.org/trunk/theme.json` that points to the latest revision of the schema.